hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-An organizing entity for anything you build with FirebasePasswordFirebase projectUsernameCloud Storage bucket
+An organizing entity for anything you build with Firebase

-**Submit**
+* Password

+* Firebase project

+* Username

+* Cloud Storage bucket

-The Firebase Blaze plan includes a Google Cloud project.TrueFalse
+The Firebase Blaze plan includes a Google Cloud project.

-**Submit**
+* True

+* False

-The Firebase Spark plan includes a Google Cloud project.FalseTrue
+The Firebase Spark plan includes a Google Cloud project.

-**Submit**
+* False

+* True

 #### **Navigation menu and services**